 - you could caramelize your onions

-Is this Thanksgiving stuffing recipe vegetarian?
-Vegan?
 Almost!
-You can swap the chicken stock for veggie stock and the butter for coconut oil to make this recipe vegan.
+You can swap the chicken stock for veggie stock and the butter for vegan butter, and simply leave out the eggs to make this recipe vegan.

 - make sure you dry out your bread before making this recipe!
 (If you can’t tell already, I made the mistake of skipping this step once and it was not good at all)